iotaledger/iota.py/CONTRIBUTING.rst

 If you would like to help out but don't know how to get started, here are some places you can look for inspiration:

-- Developers:  Look for issues marked ``help wanted`` in the `PyOTA Bug Tracker`_
+- Look for issues marked `help wanted`_ in the `PyOTA Bug Tracker`_
-- Technicians:  Introduce yourself in the `#iota-libs-pyota` channel in `Slack`_ and watch for questions or issues that you can help with.
+- Introduce yourself in the `#iota-libs-pyota` channel in `Slack`_ and watch for questions or issues that you can help with.
-- Writers:  Browse existing `tutorials`_ for other programming languages and create Python versions.
+- Browse existing `tutorials`_ for other programming languages and create Python versions.

 Is This Your First Contribution?
 --------------------------------